aultimus/baconometer/README.md

 ## Running

 - `make up-dev` – Starts the full stack (Neo4j and your app) using Docker Compose.
+- `make create-indexes` - Has to be ran whilst service is running after database has been recreated.

 ### Running in the Debugger (VS Code)